satanas/annotations/mongodb-course/Annotations.md

   and processed.
 This can be mitigated using alternatives as Hadoop

 ## Chapter 6: Application Engineering

+*Summary*: Drivers, impact of replication and Sharding on design and development.

 * The w value indicates whether the driver has to wait for the write in memory or not and the j value indicates whether the driver has to wait until for the journal write in disk.